MicrosoftDocs/sysinternals/sysinternals/Announce/SHA1Deprecation.md

 ## Summary

-In support of our promise to provide best-in-class encryption to our customers, Microsoft are planning to discontinue support for SHA1 code signing certificates.
+In support of our promise to provide best-in-class security to our customers, Microsoft are planning to discontinue support for SHA1 code signing certificates.
 Background details on the reasons for this and how it will affect you are available at [2019 SHA-2 Code Signing Support requirement for Windows and WSUS](https://support.microsoft.com/en-us/help/4472027/2019-sha-2-code-signing-support-requirement-for-windows-and-wsus).

 ## More Information